RedExpertAlliance/katacoda-scenarios/oci-course/oci-nosql-database/intro.md

 In this scenario, you will take your first steps with OCI NoSQL Database Service.
 You will create a structured table, insert several records, query these records - working both from the command line and from the console.
 You will also work with schemaless (JSON) documents.

+The scenario uses an Ubuntu 20.04 environment with Docker, OCI CLI and Fn CLI.
+Before you can start the steps in the scenario, the two Command Line interfaces are downloaded and installed.
+This will take about one minute.

+The assumption is that you have already completed the [the REAL OCI Handson Tenancy Preparation Scenario](https://katacoda.com/redexpertalliance/courses/oci-course/oci-lab-preparation-cloud-trial).

 # Resources
 [OCI Documentation on NoSQL Database](https://docs.cloud.oracle.com/en-us/iaas/nosql-database/index.html)